josdejong/mathjs/README.md

 ## Features

-- Supports numbers, complex numbers, units, strings, arrays, and matrices\*.
+- Supports numbers, complex numbers, units, strings, and matrices.
 - Contains a large set of built-in functions and constants.
 - Contains a flexible expression parser.
 - Compatible with JavaScript’s built-in Math library.
 - No dependencies.
 Runs on any JavaScript engine.
 - Easily extensible.

-\* Note: matrices are to be implemented.

 ## Install